tweekhub/confluence-spaces-tool/CONTRIBUTING.md

 ### Suggest enhancements

-If you have an idea of how to improve Confluence Migration Tool, submit a [feature request](https://github.com/atonomic/confluence-spaces-tool/issues/new?assignees=&labels=type%2Ffeature-request&projects=&template=1-feature_requests.md).
+If you have an idea of how to improve Confluence SpacesTool, submit a [feature request](https://github.com/atonomic/confluence-spaces-tool/issues/new?assignees=&labels=type%2Ffeature-request&projects=&template=1-feature_requests.md).

 ### Write documentation